-Following our initial business combination with a PRC target company, we will be subject to the PRC's rules and regulations on currency conversion.
+In addition, following our initial business combination with a PRC target company, we will be subject to the PRC's rules and regulations on currency conversion.
 In the PRC, the SAFE regulates the conversion of the Renminbi into foreign currencies.
-Currently, (FIEs are required to apply to the SAFE for "Foreign Exchange Registration Certificates for FIEs."
+Currently, FIEs are required to apply to the SAFE for "Foreign Exchange Registration Certificates for FIEs."
 Following our initial business combination, we will likely be an FIE as a result of our ownership structure.
 With such registration certificates, which need to be renewed annually, FIEs are allowed to open foreign currency accounts including a "basic account" and "capital account."
 Currency conversion within the scope of the "basic account," such as remittance of foreign currencies for payment of dividends, can be effected without requiring the approval of the SAFE.
 However, conversion of currency in the "capital account," including capital items such as direct investment, loans and securities, still require approval of the SAFE.

 We cannot assure you the PRC regulatory authorities will not impose further restrictions on the convertibility of the Renminbi.
-Any future restrictions on currency exchanges may limit our ability to use our cash flow for the distribution of dividends to our shareholders or to fund operations we may have outside of the PRC.
+Any future restrictions on currency exchanges may limit our ability to use the proceeds of this offering in an initial business combination with a PRC target company and the use our cash flow for the distribution of dividends to our shareholders or to fund operations we may have outside of the PRC.